simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 This applies one or more field assignments, only to those CSV records matched by one of the PATTERNs.
 The patterns are case-insensitive regular expressions which match anywhere within the whole CSV record (it's not yet possible to match within a specific field).
-When there are multiple patterns they should be written on separate lines, unindented.
+When there are multiple patterns they can be written on separate lines, unindented.
 The field assignments are on separate lines indented by at least one space.
 Examples: